It’s time to submit your proposal for a Paper or Poster at the 2014 Meeting of the American Indigenous Research Association!

 Photo by Frank Tyro, Ph.D.
 All rights reserved.

 Indigenous Research Methodologies differ from the Western approach because they flow from tribal knowledge.
 Information is gained through relationship

-therefore naturally challenge Western research paradigms.
-But they also afford vital opportunities to contribute to the body of knowledge about the natural world and Indigenous peoples.
+, just like data collected by Western research methods, the acknowledged relationship between researcher and data naturally challenges Western research paradigms.
+But Indigenous Research Methodologies are powerful and worthwhile despite this challenge, because they provide vital opportunities to contribute to the body of knowledge about the natural world and Indigenous peoples.

 Citations for the text in the first paragraph of this page: Margaret Kovach, 2010.
 Indigenous Methodologies: Characteristics, Conversations, and Context; Linda Tuhiawi Smith, 1999.
 Decolonizing Methodologies; Shawn Wilson, 2008.
 Research is Ceremony: Indigenous Research Methods.